A Foundation for Lifelong Learning

 You can choose to enroll your child in these programs.
 The notification and sign-up sheets are affixed to the bulletin board.
 Payment for these programs is made directly to the facilitation company; tuition is not included in this amount.

-For an unforgettable Preschool experience, secure your child’s spot now!
-Contact Nushrat Haque, our Director, at 214-403-1646 and School Ph: 214-812-9224.
+Let your child thrive in a nurturing environment built to unlock their full potential and enroll today!
+For an unforgettable preschool experience, secure your child’s spot now!
+Contact our director, Nushrat Haque, at 214-403-1646 and School Ph: 214-812-9224.